Sully, Vale of Glamorgan: Changes in the manor

 The Manor of Sully reverted to Crown ownership and is recorded as being sold in its entirety to Sir Thomas Stradling in 1538.
 It remained in the Stradling family for exactly two hundred years after which it was administered first by Christopher Mansel and later by Bussy Mansel until his death in 1780.

-There followed a number of lawsuits with several landowners claiming rights to the manor until a private act of Parliament granted the manors of both St. Donats and Sully to Sir John de la Fountaine Tyrwhit.
+There followed a number of lawsuits with several landowners claiming rights to the manor until a private act of Parliament, Stradling's Estate Act 1755 (28 Geo.
+2. c.
+9 Pr.) granted the manors of both St. Donats and Sully to Sir John de la Fountaine Tyrwhit.
 It stayed in his family until 1811 although the family had changed their name to Drake by then.
 When the last of the Drake family died without heirs the estate was sold by public auction to a Mr Evan Thomas who resided in Old Sully House until he died in 1832.
 Thomas built Cog Farm between 1816 and 1817.
 The rickstands at Cog Farm are probably contemporary.
 The eight circular rickstands are approximately 3 metres high, stone built and lipped at the top.
 In plan they form a right angle at the edge of the former rickyard.
 The rickstands kept unthreshed corn above the moist ground and the lips provided protection against rodents.

 There was a six-year gap while ownership was disputed until in 1838 the estate was finally taken by Sir Josiah John Guest of Dowlais and Merthyr Tydfil, whose eldest son would later become the first Lord Wimborne of Ashby.
 In 1889 Lord Wimborne purchased the rights to use the Sully foreshore for the manor estate purposes.

 By the early 20th century Lord Wimborne's estate began to sell off various lands within the parish, and during 1914 the last of the Sully estate interests were sold at public auction to a number of individual private landowners, the main purchaser being Lieutenant-Commander Charles E. Evans, RNVR, who in 1917 split his overall Sully holding into a number of rented properties.
 These various properties then formed part of Evans' estate, which in 1956 was established as a private limited letting company (Evans' Estate (1956) Ltd), based in Newton Abbott, Devon.